Stellar Population Models

 Two sets of template spectra are used (see Maraston et al. 2012 for details):

 - a passively evolving galaxy with a two-component metallicity of same age and no ongoing star formation or reddening, as in Maraston et al. (2009),

 - an ensemble of canonical star formation modes, including exponentially-declining, constant with truncation, and constant, star formation, for various timescales and various metallicities, as in Maraston et al. (2006).
-In order to minimize the event of low-age, high-dust fake solutions, reddening is not included (Pforr, Maraston & Tonini 2012 [submitted to MNRAS]).
+In order to minimize the event of low-age, high-dust fake solutions, reddening is not included (Pforr, Maraston & Tonini 2012).
 Both template sets are available for Salpeter and Kroupa initial mass functions.

 The output of the fit for each galaxy includes: age, star formation mode, metallicity, k-corrected absolute magnitudes in ugriz, plus the reduced χ2.
 Additionally, the best fit model spectrum as well as the probability distribution function (PDF) for the stellar mass are provided.
 Stellar masses and star formation rates are computed from the best-fit SED as in Maraston et al. (2006).
 Furthermore the stellar mass at the median PDF and 68% confidence levels are provided.
 Mass loss due to stellar evolution and the account of mass in stellar remnants is included.